The Potter’s House

 and from those who persecute me.
 (Psalm 31:14-15)

-When we learn to trust God we then find great comport and peace in living under his loving care.
-Fear enters into our lives when we have to accomplish things on our own.
+When we learn to trust God we then find great comport and peace in living under his loving care and direction.
+Fear enters into our lives when we believe we are in charge and have to make things happen.